Code-Institute-Submissions/Portfolio-20/README.md

 2. For Mozilla Firefox `::-moz-progress-bar` (for background color) `::-moz-progress-value` (for color)

 Another issue found was in Microsoft Edge were the progress bar displayed a 1px solid black border.
 The progress bar in Mozila also displayed a border.
 To fix this issue I added `border: none` to my default css styling for the progress bar which works for microsoft edge and to the background color styling for Mozila Firefox.

+Futhermore, I checked on iphone 8 plus and realised that my home section `background-attachment: fixed` was not compatible with iOS browsers as it appeared zoomed and blurry.
+To fix this; I used `background-attachment: scroll` in media queries for all screens with max-with 767px.

 In addition, Mozilla firefox displays a default browser color(reddish)  on the contact form focus state of all unfilled input fields, unlike other browsers that displayed the color I assigned to the "contact-form:focus" in my CSS.
 This issue was not fixed.